sebastian-sl/Basics/01 DATA SCIENCE/ML/readme.md

 ## 1) Supervised Learning
-Supervised Learning means we give the algorithm a training dataset which contains multiple variables __and the corrensponding outcomes__.
-With that training data the algorithm tries to build a mathematical equation that fits the best, aka can reproduce the outcomes.
-With that model we can input new variables and it will use the built equation to predict new outcomes.
+Supervised learning means we give the model a training dataset which contains both the object (variables) __and the class (corresponding outcome)__.
+The Model then proceeds to build a an algorithm that fits the best, as in can reproduce the classes (outcome) for the objects of the training dataset.
+When the model is trained, we can input new objects with new variables and the model will predict the outcome.

 ### 1.1) Regression
-We use regression when we want to build a model that predicts __numeric outcomes__.
-For example: sales predictions or attendance predictions.
+Regression analysis is statistical method to predict __numerical outcomes__.
+Examples: Sales/Attendance/Score Predictions

 * __Linear Regression__
 * __Polynomial Regression__